Causes: Homelessness and Housing, Social Justice, Women's Issues

 It began on September 1, 2019 just 29 days after a racist mass shooter shook our beloved city to its core.
 Laying the groundwork to begin the process healing, YWCA worked in coordination with El Paso Holocaust Museum to advance conversations with the potential to help us forge deep, meaningful relationships, transform broken systems, and create a world in which, together, we are a new force for positive change.
 The work continued throughout 2020 and today through our virtual series of Courageous Conversations, which promote an equitable and inclusive recovery from the trauma of the last two years.

-The early months of our most recently completed fiscal year had record financial indices, and across the agency we prepared to grow our signature programs to reach more families.
+The early months of fiscal year 2020 had record financial indices, and across the agency we prepared to grow our signature programs to reach more families.
 We also projected a record-setting Women’s Luncheon with the announcement of our keynote speaker.
 Then, overnight, the pandemic struck El Paso, and it continues to create grief, fear, and economic anxiety; It has had a major influence on all YWCA programs, making it necessary for us to adapt to this new environment.
-YWCA’s goal this year was to continue providing support for a community, and to do so safely at the same high standards our clients have come to expect.
+In the years following, YWCA’s goal was to continue providing support for our community, and to do so safely at the same high standards our clients have come to expect.
 YWCA has not closed; we recognize that in times of crisis our services and our adherence to our mission is more valuable than ever.

-YWCA remains laser focused on providing childcare for working families; we have implemented virtual workforce development classes; and we have helped seniors maintain regular physical activity and mental engagement through fitness and aquatics as gyms have been allowed to safely restore capacity.
+YWCA remains laser focused on providing childcare for working families; we have implemented virtual workforce development classes; and we have helped seniors maintain regular physical activity and mental engagement through fitness and aquatics.
 We are also continuing to serve men, women, children experiencing homelessness through our homeless programs at scattered rapid rehousing sites, and at our onsite rapid rehousing apartments.
 The Sara McKnight Transitional Living Center continues to serve women and children experiencing homelessness, primarily as a result of domestic violence.

 Please consider a gift to YWCA El Paso del Norte Region, and be a hero to a mother and child this El Paso Giving Day!